Meet Mike

 While in local government, Mike co-founded a working group of municipalities that forged new, cost-saving shared service agreements.
 He was later recognized by the New Jersey League of Municipalities as a Municipal Pioneer .
 In the Legislature, Mike introduced the Small Town Rescue Plan, a series of bills to restore local decision-making.

-Earlier in his career, Mike held staff positions in the U.S. House of Representatives and at the Department of Interior, and he managed two successful Congressional campaigns.
-He is a former trustee of the American Council of Young Political Leaders and participated in bipartisan delegations to El Salvador, Guatemala, Israel, Mexico, Morocco, and Tunisia.
+Earlier in his career, Mike held staff positions in the U.S. House of Representatives and at the Department of Interior.
+He managed two successful Congressional campaigns.
+Mike is a former trustee of the American Council of Young Political Leaders and participated in bipartisan delegations to El Salvador, Guatemala, Israel, Mexico, Morocco, and Tunisia.
 He is a member of the American Enterprise Institute's Leadership Network and was named to NJBIZ's Forty Under 40 List.

 Mike graduated magna cum laude from American University and earned a masters degree from Georgetown University.

 Mike Inganamort represents New Jersey's 24th Legislative District, including all of Sussex County and parts of Morris and Warren counties, in the State Assembly.
-He serves on the Oversight Committee, the Environment Committee, and the Transportation Committee, as well as the Legislative Manufacturing Caucus.
+He serves on the Oversight Committee, the Environment Committee, and the Transportation Committee.
+He is a member of the Legislative Manufacturing Caucus and the Taiwan Caucus, and is co-chair of the Angling and Hunting Conservation Caucus.

 Mike is the former mayor of Chester Township, where he and his wife Lauren are raising three daughters.
 He served a combined six years on the Chester Township Council, including three years as Council President and two years as a member of the Planning Board.